-The end of the year is a prime opportunity for this review, and also provides a chance to check in and recall any decisions made during the calendar year.
-Not only will this allow you to stay abreast of your current situation, it may be the right time to implement decisions that could have a material impact on your investments, income tax, and cash flow in this year or the next.
+The end of the year is a prime opportunity for this review, and also provides a chance to check-in and recall any decisions made during the calendar year.
+Not only will this allow you to stay abreast of your current situation, but it may also be the right time to implement decisions that could have a material impact on your investments, income tax, and cash flow this year or the next.

 Here are 9 considerations to keep in mind during a year-end review of your equity compensation.

 1 – Take Stock of What You Have (and What You Have Done)

 The end of the year is a good time to take an inventory of your equity compensation package.
 This may start with a simple review of what’s included.

 Do you have incentive stock options, non-qualified stock options, restricted stock units, an employee stock purchase plan, or stock appreciation rights?
 Know what you have and make sure you have a basic understanding of the rules and important information around each type of equity comp in your package.